plapadoo/opencast/docs/guides/developer/docs/api/events-api.md

 \* When creating a single scheduled event, either `end` or `duration` must be specified.
 When creating multiple scheduled events, the fields `end`, `duration` and `rrule` are required

-To create a single scheduled event, omitt the field `rrule`.
+To create a single scheduled event, omit the field `rrule`.
 You can specify the start and end of the recording by using either the fields `start` and `end` or the fields `start` and `duration`.
 Please note that specifying both `end` and `duration` is not valid.